-Beads are procured from broken necklaces and antique bracelets.
-I search out and set aside special findings and semi-precious stones - as well as pearls, sea glass and natural shells and pebbles.
+I search out and set aside special findings, components and semi-precious stones - as well as pearls, sea glass and so many other interesting knick-knacks.

 I also have a huge collection of buttons.
 Who doesn't love buttons?
 And have added that and more into my creations.

-Lately I have been enjoying creating my art on either glass or acrylic panels that I reverse-paint.
+One of my background methods is creating my art on either glass or acrylic panels that I reverse-paint.
 I utilize a technique similar to acrylic pour, while also employing brushes to create more dimensional-ity and interest.

 I love this part of the process because I so love working with color.